 - Informational handouts and activities on staying healthy provided by the Student Health Advisory Board (SHAB)

 The Centers for Disease Control and Prevention (CDC) recommends that the single best way to prevent the seasonal flu is to get an annual influenza vaccination.
 The CDC and the state of New Jersey recommend vaccinations for the seasonal flu as soon as possible to allow ample time for the body to make antibodies that protect against the seasonal influenza virus infection.

 Anyone who wants to reduce his or her chances of getting the flu should get vaccinated.
-Certain people should get vaccinated because they are at high risk of having serious flu-related complications or because they live with or care for high risk persons.
+Certain people should get vaccinated each year either because they are at high risk of having serious flu-related complications or because they live with or care for high risk persons.
 People at high risk for complications from the flu include:

 - Pregnant women